dtnewman/zappa_boilerplate/README.md

 Advanced Features
 -----------------
 This project is simply meant to be boilerplate template to get you started, but Zappa has a bunch of cool features that I did not touch in this repo.
-Checkout the [Zappa](https://github.com/Miserlou/Zappa) repository for more cool features.
+Checkout the [Zappa](https://github.com/Miserlou/Zappa) repository for a description of all of Zappa's features.

 Acknowledgements